-These graduate degree programs are subject to general university and to departmental requirements.
+These graduate degree programs are subject to general university and departmental requirements.
 These requirements are explained in the "Graduate Studies" and the "Counselor Education Department" sections of the CSUS catalog.
 Students may be disqualified when not meeting departmental standards (see Counselor Education Faculty/Student Advising Handbook).

-Students are strongly advised to remain in communication with the Department of Counselor Education (by attending group advising sessions and meeting with their assigned faculty advisor each semester) as well as with any licensing or credentialing boards related to their area(s) of specialization (i.e., Board of Behavioral Sciences, California Commission for Teacher Credentialing) since licensing and credentialing requirements may change.
+Students are strongly advised to remain in communication with the Department of Counselor Education (by attending group advising sessions and meeting with their assigned faculty advisor each semester) as well as with any licensing or credentialing boards related to their area(s) of specialization (i.e., Board of Behavioral Sciences, California Commission on Teacher Credentialing) since licensing and credentialing requirements may change.
 Students should note that the Counselor Education course listings are subject to modification.
 Students should contact Counselor Education for revisions in either courses or academic units.
-The revised department listing is official.
+The revised Department listing is official.

-Degree Requirements
+Requirements • Master of Science Degree

+Units required for MS: 60 Minimum GPA: 3.0

-The Master of Science in Counseling requires completion of 60 units of coursework with a minimum 3.0 GPA.
-Academic Residence: A minimum of 42 approved semester units in 100-, 200-, and 500-series offerings must be earned in residence at California State University, Sacramento.
+Academic Residence: A minimum of 42 approved semester units in 100-, 200-, and 500-series offerings must be earned